Chenzo46/RB-CLUB-BOT/README.md

 RB-CLUB-BOT is a simple discord bot that takes club meet attendance (optional) and assigns players to courts as well players to compete against
 This works only for singles games (for now)
-The shuffle command has not yet been implemented

 To use the bot in the server, navigate to the "game-assignment" text channel and use the following commands !create (admin)